 We anticipate a significant number of the port calls made by our vessels will continue to involve the loading or discharging of dry bulk commodities in ports in the Asia Pacific region.
 As a result, economic slowdown in the Asia Pacific region, particularly in China, may have a material adverse effect on us.
+In addition, a number of our newbuilding vessels are being built at Chinese shipyards.
 We conduct a substantial portion of our business in China or with Chinese counter parties.
 A decrease in the level of imports to and exports from China could adversely affect our business, results of operations and financial condition.
-Changes in the economic conditions of China, and policies adopted by the government to regulate its economy, including with regards to COVID-19, tax matters and environmental concerns (such as achieving carbon neutrality) and their implementation by local authorities could affect our vessels that are either chartered to Chinese customers or that call to Chinese ports, our vessels that undergo dry docking at Chinese shipyards and the financial institutions with whom we have entered into financing agreements, and could have a material adverse effect on our business, results of operations and financial condition.
+Changes in the economic conditions of China, and policies adopted by the government to regulate its economy, tax matters and environmental concerns (such as achieving carbon neutrality) and their implementation by local authorities could affect our vessels that are either chartered to Chinese customers or that call to Chinese ports, our vessels that undergo dry docking at Chinese shipyards and the financial institutions with whom we have entered into financing agreements, and could have a material adverse effect on our business, results of operations and financial condition.